 Are artist spaces allocated on a first-come, first-served basis?

-Spaces are allocated on a case by case basis according to each project’s artistic needs.
+Spaces are allocated on a case by case basis according to each project’s artistic needs, and are subject to availability.
 Considerations include other activities in the building, your technical requirements, and how close you are to presenting to the public.
-To meet the needs of the Co-op as a whole, assigned spaces may change during the life of a project, but artists will always be in spaces that meet their needs at any given stage of their project’s development.
+To meet the needs of the Creative Hub as a whole, assigned spaces may change during the life of a project.
+But artists will always be in spaces that meet their needs at any given stage of their project’s development.

 Can I use the office equipment?
 (Printer, scanner, etc.)

-Active members have limited free use of our office equipment.
+Hub members have limited free use of our office equipment.
 Printing a few new pages of a script?
 No problem.
-Need to scan and email a grant support document to yourself?
+Scan and email a grant support document?
 Go ahead.
-Need to use an easel for a brainstorming session?
+Need an easel for a brainstorming session?
 Sure thing.
 If you have ongoing demands for equipment or supplies, you may be charged a replacement and/or usage fee.

 How are my volunteer hours calculated?

-If my project involves a group of people, do they each owe the accumulated number of volunteer hours?
+If my project involves a group of people, do they each owe 24 volunteer hours per year?
 Or can the hours be split among the company?

-Your project’s accumulated volunteer hours can be shared among the members of your company.
-For instance, a total of 12 hours split between 6 people would be a mere 2 hours per person!
+Your project’s volunteer hours can be shared among the members of your company.
+For instance, a total of 24 hours split between 6 people would be just 4 hours per person!

-I have some good ideas for a volunteer role.
+I have some good ideas for volunteer roles.
 Can I make up my own job?

 We love initiative and suggestions.
-But only volunteer duties that are approved and scheduled by PHT will count towards your volunteer hours.
+But volunteer duties must be approved and scheduled by PHT to count towards your hours.
 We welcome suggestions for volunteer jobs outside of the pre-determined roles, but PHT is under no obligation to accept those offers.

-How do I apply to become a Co-op member?
+How do I apply to become a Creative Hub member?